 And customers can tell when a customer service agent isn’t using their own words.
 78% say their experience is better when they can tell the rep isn’t reading from a script.

 As with any tool, the effectiveness of using scripts in a call center is all about how you use them.
-You can use call scripts as a way to empower your reps and ensure they’re being productive in their calls by accomplishing two main things.
+You can use call scripts as a way to empower your reps and allow them to act as advisors to your customers.

 In theater, a “script” is usually something you memorize and recite word for word.
 But customer service calls aren’t Shakespeare.
-If you’re hiring awesome reps, then focus on giving them the tools they need to do a good job and then trust them.
+If you’re hiring awesome reps, then focus on giving them the tools they need to do a good job and then trust them to create a great customer experience.

-Prioritize training—and make call center scripts a part of it
+- Prioritize agent training—and make call center scripts a part of it

 Call center scripts can be a useful part of training new customer service representatives, but they shouldn’t be used as a replacement for it.
 Use the scripts you have to provide a helpful suggestion of what agents should say when faced with a particular problem.
 And supplement that information with soft skills training on how to effectively interact with customers on calls, as well as on live chat.